slavielle/grabbag/doc/path.md

 ]
 ```

-## Embedded path arrays and result scope
+## Query Embedded path arrays and result scope

-Path arrays can be embedded in order to produce structured results.
+In a query, Path arrays can be embedded in order to produce structured results.
 Each path array contains paths that will be resolved to produce results in the
 related result scope.